Updated: Nov 10

 Diligence 2.0 is data-driven, with quantifiable data and KPIs that feed into the value creation cycle to maximum benefits.

-Strategically, it seeks to fully understand the investment thesis with a crisp focus on determining the suitability of technology and ability to evolve to accommodate the business strategy and faster technology changes.
+Strategically, it seeks to fully understand the investment thesis with a crisp focus on determining the suitability of technology and its ability to evolve to accommodate the business strategy and faster technology changes.

 For example, a conclusion in a traditional technical due diligence may be that the product is healthy and the technology choices are sound while identifying some risks to be mitigated.
 This is not enough value these days!

 A due diligence 2.0 would seek to understand the flexibility of the technology and its ability to evolve if the market shifts.
 It would explore specific data points about how long it would take to mitigate and how to achieve investment.
 It would explore reasons why the technology may be disrupted and how to avoid it.
-The diligence would provide opportunities for a greater return on investment with new deployment models or architectures which should be explored by and certainly may affect the commercial stream.
+The diligence would provide opportunities for a greater return on investment with new deployment models or architectures which should be explored and certainly may affect the commercial stream.
 Modern due diligence would surface EBITDA advantages and alternatives.

 The due diligence conclusion must take into account the investor strategy, management style, portfolio status, and risk tolerance.
 It’s a much deeper relationship than a one-time superficial hire could offer.